MicrosoftDocs/azure-video-indexer/azure-video-indexer/indexing-configuration-guide.md

 ## Indexing options

-When indexing a video with the default settings, be aware that each of the audio and video indexing options might be priced differently.
+Each of the audio and video indexing options might be priced differently when you use the default indexing settings.
 See [Azure AI Video Indexer pricing](https://azure.microsoft.com/pricing/details/video-indexer/) for details.

-Below are the indexing type options with details of their insights provided.
+The following are the indexing type options with details of their insights provided.
 To modify the indexing type, select **Advanced settings**.

+> [!NOTE] Optical Character Recognition (OCR) is used with several insight types.

 ## Advanced settings